Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Step 4: Strain out the impurities

-You know it’s done when the rendered fat is clear, golden and the impurities (or “cracklings”) have accumulated together.
+You know that the rending process is complete when the fat is clear and golden, and the impurities (or โ€œcracklingsโ€) have accumulated together.
 They might float or sink, either is fine.

 A crockpot filled with golden rendered down tallow with cracklings